samoslag/youtube-bookmarks/README.md

 ### Issues
 #### Extension stopped working
 You probably changed the location of your extension folder.
-Don't worry, this could have happened unintentionally.
-Open Chrome, go to **Manage extensions** and remove the extension.
-Then repeat steps 3. and 4.
+Don't worry, your bookmarks are safe.
+Open Chrome, go to **Manage extensions**, remove the extension, then load it again by following the steps above.
+If the issue persists, submit it on GitHub.

+### Contribute
+If you have any suggestions/requests regarding functionalities or user experiece, be sure to let the creator know.